BHG Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Bright Health Group, Inc. Shareholders of Class Action and Lead Deadline: March 7, 2022

-NEW YORK, Jan.
-12, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Bright Health Group, Inc. ("Bright Health" or the "Company") (: BHG) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Bright Health: (a) common stock pursuant and/or traceable to the Offering Documents (defined below) issued in connection with the Company's initial public offering conducted on or about June 24, 2021 (the "IPO" or "Offering"); and/or (b) securities between June 24, 2021 and November 10, 2021, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/bhg.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Bright Health Group, Inc. ("Bright Health" or the "Company") (NYSE: BHG) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Bright Health: (a) common stock pursuant and/or traceable to the Offering Documents (defined below) issued in connection with the Company's initial public offering conducted on or about June 24, 2021 (the "IPO" or "Offering"); and/or (b) securities between June 24, 2021 and November 10, 2021, both dates inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fbhg.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1933 and the Securities Exchange Act of 1934 (the "Exchange Act").